odoo/odoo/doc/reference/views.rst

     Another way to solve performance issues is to properly override the ``search_panel_select_range`` and ``search_panel_select_multi_range`` methods.

+  * ``expand``: default is false.
+If set to false categories or filters with 0 records will be hidden.

-  Additional optional attributes are available in the ``multi`` case:
+  Additional optional attributes are available according to the chosen case:

+  For the ``one`` case:

+  * ``hierarchize``: (only available for many2one fields) default is true.
+Handles the display style of categories :

+    If set to true child categories will appear under their related parent.
+    If not, all categories will be displayed on the same level.

+  For the ``multi`` case:

   * ``domain``: determines conditions that the comodel records have to satisfy.